 When Devin Vodicka, then superintendent of Vista Unified School District, asked students to describe their academic experience, one word came up again and again: “irrelevant.”
 Across the board, students felt like school wasn’t preparing them for the real world—and that they didn’t have any power to change it.
 As one student said, “I don’t want school to happen to me.
 I want to drive my own learning.”

 These conversations with students started Vodicka on the long journey toward what would become Learner-Centered Collaborative, a non-profit organization that partners with schools to implement learner-centered education (LCE).
-In this blog, we’re taking a closer look at the LCE framework—and exploring the pivotal role that reading plays in learner-centered education.
+In this blog, we’re taking a closer look at the LCE framework and exploring the pivotal role that reading plays in LCE.

 Understanding Learner-Centered Education

 When Vodicka’s students told him that they wanted a more active role in their learning process, he knew he had to make significant changes.
 In response, he and co-founder Katie Martin began to define learner-centered education.
-First, they would talk with learners themselves about what fascinates and excites them—and then set out to create active learning experiences, teaching methods, and school cultures that support those interests.
+First, they would talk with learners themselves about what fascinates and excites them, and then they would set out to create active learning experiences, teaching methods, and school cultures that support those interests.

 LCE is personalized, interdisciplinary, and grounded in the real world.
 For example, one school in Vermont offers technical courses on the science of maple sugaring, a booming local industry.
 Meanwhile, at another school in Manhattan, students are studying mass transit systems.
 These wildly different student learning experiences have real-world context in the communities where these students live.